ozyurtf/io-scheduler/README.md

 - **Send packet**
 - **Receive packet**
 - **Interrupt management**
-- **Throttling**
+- **Throttling**: To control the consumption of resources, and managing traffic low, the speed, rate, or frequency of data transfer is limited/regulated intentionally.

 # Summary
-- Operating system provides an interface between the devices and the rest of the system.
+- **Operating system** provides an **interface between the IO devices** and the **rest of the system**.
-- The IO part of the operating system is divided into several layers.
+- The **IO** part of the operating system is **divided into several layers**.
-  - Hardware: CPU, programmable interrupt controller, DMA, device controller, and the device itself.
+  - **Hardware**: CPU, programmable interrupt controller, DMA, device controller, and the device itself.
-  - Software: Interrupt handlers, device drivers, device-independent IO software, user-level IO software.
+  - **Software**: Interrupt handlers, device drivers (low-level software components that directly interact with and control specific IO devices), device-independent IO software, user-level IO software.
-- Operating system must expand as new IO devices are added.
+- Operating system **must expand as new IO devices are added**.

+Device drivers vs IO software:

 # Hard Disk (Magnetic) Architecture